Program

 Your TOEFL/IELTS result is valid for 2 years prior to the commencement of study.

-Please note that applicants are not required to send in the score report during application.
-Instead, the Program Office will ask for certified true copies when you are being admitted into the program.
+Please note that applicant is not required to send in the score report during application.
+Instead, the Program Office will ask for the certified true copies when you are being admitted into the program.

 Yes.
-A face-to-face interview or video interview via internet will be arranged for shortlisted candidates residing in Hong Kong.
+An online interview will be arranged for shortlisted candidates.
 Phone interview requests are not accepted.

 Campus Life

 On-campus accommodation at HKUST is not available due to heavy demand.
 Students will have to explore short-term off-campus accommodation.
-The University’s Student Housing and Residential Life Office will help to provide information on short-term off-campus housing options for non-local students.
-Details: https://offcamphouse.hkust.edu.hk/
+The Student Housing and Residential Life Office will help to provide information on short-term off-campus housing options for non-local students.

 We strongly recommend students to have a personal laptop.
 There are, however, several computer barns on campus equipped with over 100 computers.
 Those who intend to buy a laptop can join the notebook ownership program on campus (discounted sales of laptop computers to students at the beginning of the academic year), though it will take some time before the product can be picked up.